ansible/ansible/docs/docsite/rst/guide_rolling_upgrade.rst

 This is testing to see if the inventory name of the machine we're currently operating on (``inventory_hostname``) exists in the inventory group ``dbservers``.
 If so, that machine will get an iptables ACCEPT line for port 3306.

-Here's another example, from the same template
+Here's another example, from the same template:

 .. code-block:: jinja